stevenaeola/progblack_lectures/comp1011_intro/README.md

 ## Self-evaluation

-- Questionnaire on LU (Module information)
+- Questionnaire (Module information)
 - Your score is only for your information
 - I will publish the score distributions to help you choose

 ## Teaching plan

-- Two lectures a week f2f and zoom term 1 (Tuesday 10, Thursday 10)
+- Two lectures a week f2f (Monday 10, Weds 10)
 - One practical a week term 1 (see allocation on MyTimetable)
-- Office hours 11-12 Tueday by zoom (see contacts on LU)
+- Office hours 11-12 Friday in person or by zoom (see contacts on LU to book a slot)
-- Term 2 drop-in tutorials: no lectures or practicals
+- Term 2 tutorials: no lectures or practicals

 ## Examples